valohai/docs/source/tutorials/apis/fetch-projects.rst

 .. admonition:: Store your token in a secure location
     :class: warning

     The generated token is personal and it gives you access to Valohai features through your account.
-You might want to save the token in a configuration file or a database.
+You might want to save the token in a local environment variable, a configuration file or a database.

     Don't include it directly in your version controlled files.